Communication, Culture, Information & Technology (CCIT)

 CCIT graduates are prepared for the fastest growing sectors globally – technology and media.
 Communication, Culture, Information and Technology (CCIT) focuses on the generation, diffusion, and social impact of new technologies, and how media and technologies interact with commerce, culture and communication.
 The CCIT program combines academic courses in the arts and social sciences with hands-on applied courses in digital media and technology taught at UTM.

 Major Program ERMAJ1034 CCIT (Arts)

-How has the web influenced culture?
-Find out in CCT260H5 Web Culture and Design!
+Find out how the web has influenced the culture in CCT260H5 Web Culture and Design!
 You’ll also learn how websites are designed and managed.

-Curious about immersive environment design?
-Take CCT285H5 Immersive Environment Design to develop skills in the areas of bitmap/vector graphics, audio/visual production and editing, 2D/3D modeling and animation and video game design.
+Take CCT285H5 Immersive Environment Design to learn about immersive environment design, develop skills in the areas of bitmap/vector graphics, audio/visual production and editing, 2D/3D modeling and animation and video game design.